AyoubSen/dofus-planner/README.md

 - [x] Better design for some areas (TBD)
 - [ ] More filters (TBD)
 - [ ] Whatever I feel like is missing on the way (aka, TBD)
+- [ ] different themes for the app